 That afternoon, as Sathyam was helping Roopa pack their luggage, Rami Reddy, his department head, sent for him.

-‘Why sir!’ said Sathyam dumbfounded.
-‘You know, I’m going to Tirupathi with my family and friends.’
+“Sir, you know, I’m going to Tirupati with my family and friends,” said Sathyam dumbfounded.

-‘You know Nagaraju speaks for the Finance Minister, and no less,’ said Rami Reddy.
-‘There’s ‘no way I can let you go now.’
+“You know Nagaraju speaks for the Finance Minister, so there’s no way I can let you go now,” said Rami Reddy.

-‘Oh, these are the inconveniences of life in the service,’ Sathyam thought, on his way back home.
+‘Oh, these are the ‘service’ inconveniences of life,’ Sathyam thought, on his way back home.
 ‘Had I been into some business, wouldn’t I have been my own boss, as Raja Rao is?
 I should make a fast buck and start on my own soon.
-Obviously, Nagaraju would like the World Bank Works awarded to the Finance Minister’s benami firms.
-Oh, how could there be any hanky-panky in the open tenders?
-Well, the meeting won’t serve any purpose save for the record.
-And the boss knows that as well.
-All the same, Nagaraju would pressurize boss, and he wants to use me as a cushion, that’s all.
+Surely, Nagaraju would like the World Bank Works awarded to the Finance Minister’s benami firms, but eyed by scores of leading contractors.
+But, how can there be any hanky-panky in the open tenders?
+Well, the meeting won’t serve any purpose save for the record, the boss knows that as well.
+All the same, Nagaraju is bound to pressurize the boss, and he wants to use me as just a cushion, that’s all.
 Besides, won’t he want to be seen as trying his best, to be in the good books of the powers that be?
-And that’s why all this tamaasha.
-But surely Roopa won’t like it.
+And that’s why all this useless tamaasha, but surely Roopa won’t like it.
 Won’t she be dejected at yet another cancellation?
-Surely she would curse me, and drop out herself in frustration.
+Surely she would curse me, and may drop out herself in frustration.
 What about Sandhya?
 Well, she was no less excited about the trip.
-Better that I let Roopa go along with them.
-At least, let them all have a good time.’
+Better I let Roopa go along with them, at least, let them all have some good time.’

-‘Perhaps it’s God’s wish to bless our Amorous Triangle in His Shrine itself,’ Roopa thought joyously, joining the queue for appearances sake.
-‘Let this be the ticket for our orgies, in the bogie to begin with.
-Won’t we manage the TTE to keep that extra berth of privacy for us?
-Once he’s through with his checking business and all, we could lock the cabin for the night.
-Can’t this be the Lord’s very own blessing for our lovemaking?
-While I wanted thanksgiving at Tirupati for that night of my life, the Lord seems to grant us orgies in His precincts no less.
-Does that mean our love has the sanction of the heavens?
-Who knows that anyway, but how is our affair taken on this earth?’
+‘Perhaps it’s God’s way of blessing our threesome,’ Roopa thought joyously, joining the queue for appearances sake.
+‘Let this be the ticket for our orgies, in the coupe to begin with.
+Can’t we hoodwink the TTE to keep that extra berth of privacy for us?
+Why, we can tell him that Sathyam has gone to meet someone on the train.
+Once he’s through with his checking business and all, we could lock the cabin for our night-long orgies.
+Oh, though I wanted thanksgiving at Tirupati for that night of my life, the Lord seems to grant us orgies in His Holy Abode as well.
+Maybe our threesome love has the divine sanction too?’

-Buoyed by that new found feeling, Roopa left the booking counter and rejoined the Raja Raos and Sathyam.
-In time, they moved their luggage into the first class coupe for four.
-As though the driver was pushed by their urge for orgies, he blew the horn unceasingly, forcing the guard to show the green light.
-Thus, as that Rayalaseema Express began to move, waving off his wife and friends, Sathyam stepped out of the railway station, and stepped into the Royal Hotel across the road.
+Buoyed by that newfound sense, Roopa left the booking counter and rejoined Sathyam chatting with her mates.
+Soon, they moved their luggage into the first class coupe for four and as though the driver was pushed by their urge for orgies, he blew the horn unceasingly, forcing the guard to show the green light.
+Thus, as that Rayalaseema Express began to chug out, waving off his wife and friends, Sathyam stepped out of the railway station only to step into the Royal Hotel across the road.